Graduateshotline

 LSAT- The Law School Admission Test

-There is no eligibility requirement to take the LSAT.
-There is no age limit or educational qualification required.
-Anyone take the test, though it is preferably taken by students who have either completed or are in their final year of a Bachelor's degree.
-Some unspoken and commonly understood requirements for the test are that the student has the financial means to pay for the test and is fluent in the English language.
+There is no eligibility requirement to take the LSAT, no age limit, and no educational qualification required.
+Anyone can take the test, though it is preferably taken by candidates who have either completed or are in their final year of a bachelor's degree.
+Some unspoken and commonly understood requirements for the test are that the candidate has the financial means to pay for it and is fluent in English.

-The basic fee for LSAT including the fee for LSAT writing is $222.
-Subscription to CAS is $200.
-The CAS or Credential Assembly Service is a system created by the LSAC where students can upload their undergrad work, transcripts, letters of recommendation, and all the information that they would like to send to the universities with their LSAT scores.
-CAS will arrange and organize all this information and send it with the score report to all the colleges that the student chooses.
+The basic LSAT fee, including the LSAT writing fee, is $238.
+Subscription to CAS is $207.
+The CAS or Credential Assembly Service is a system created by the LSAC.
+Candidates can upload their undergrad work, transcripts, letters of recommendation, and all the information they want to send to the universities with their LSAT scores.
+CAS will arrange and organize all this information and send it with the score report to all the colleges the candidate chooses.
 Each report costs $45.
 Fees charged for other services are-

 ServiceFee

-Test Date Change$135 (up to 10 days after the registration deadline)
+Test Date Change$145 (up to 7 days after the registration deadline)

-$222 (anytime thereafter till the day before the test)
+$238 (anytime after that till the day before the test)

 Score Preview$45 (before first day of testing)